-But on the other side of the coin you have heard from Deputy Le Tocq, who told us some years ago about his mother's illness, he had to miss States' debates, and ???
-[10.51.34].
+But on the other side of the coin you have heard from Deputy Le Tocq, who told us some years ago about his mother's illness, he had to miss States' debates, either in whole or in part.
 So there is no cure to that and there is no way that you can resolve those particular issues.
-I know my good friend Deputy Lester Queripel likes pop songs and there is a line from a pop song, 'The times they are a-changin'.'
+I know my good friend Deputy Lester Queripel likes pop songs and there is a line from a pop song, The Times They Are a-changin'.

 If I perhaps turn that back, times have changed.
-His brother Deputy Laurie Queripel reminded me, in fact I had forgotten about it, a previous States' Meeting where he had been discussing with his eldest brother, Deputy Lyndon Queripel and very many years ago, in an incident I had forgotten, his brother, me, a friend of ours, Rob Ellison and some other lads, when down the Cellar Club and we were prohibited from going into the Cellar Club because we all had hair that was too long.
+His brother Deputy Laurie Queripel reminded me, in fact I had forgotten about it, of a previous States' meeting where he had been discussing with his eldest brother, Deputy Lyndon Queripel and very many years ago, in an incident I had forgotten, his brother, me, a friend of ours, Rob Ellison and some other lads, went down the Cellar Club and we were prohibited from going into the Cellar Club because we all had hair that was too long.
 Now times have changed - that is never going to happen to me again!
 (Laughter) But also times have changed.